ahfitzpa/2024-05-21-UCDVet/index.md

   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
+  Materials will be provided in advance of the workshop.
 If we can help making learning easier for you please get in touch (using contact details below) and we will attempt to provide them.
 </p>